Fiotux/WhatsCord/README.md

 For send any type of media as only viewable once, you can just mark the file as a spoiler inside discord, and it will be sent as view once media on discord.

-Replies don't work at this time, and I'll implement the feature to read replies inside of discord.
-But writing replies inside of discord would require me to save every message into the database, and that isn't exactly a great idea to do with a SQLite database.
+I implemented a database that syncs every message, so replys do work, but I still don't know if this is a good Idea to do with a SQLite database.

 I don't really want to implement viewing someone's status inside of discord because that is not really something that is necessary to do inside of discord, but if I get feedback that says this feature is actually wanted, I would implement it.